 12. You’ll take a more relaxed approach to birth preparation, relying on what you can remember from your NCT, hypnobirthing or antenatal classes the first time around.

-13. The extent of your pregnancy exercise regime will probably be limited to the daily commute and running around after your first child, unlike the first time round when you managed to squeeze the gym, pregnancy work out videos and pregnancy yoga for good measure.
+13. The extent of your pregnancy exercise regime will probably be limited to the daily commute and running around after your first child, unlike the first time around when you managed to squeeze the gym, pregnancy work out videos and pregnancy yoga for good measure.

 14. You’ll take a more relaxed approach to your pregnancy diet second time around, not checking every single food item on Baby Centre before you consume it, and not obsessing about having the right amount of oily fish, iron and vegetables each week.